unipartdigital/workflows_engine/docs/source/primitives.rst

 Update
 ******

 Update tasks are used to change values in the context.
-The subtasks have three major forms:
+An update task itself may contain multiple distinct updates to perform, these essentially act as subtasks.
+The subtasks come in three major forms, dictated by the keywords used in their invocation as shown below:

-1. updating the context with a raw value:
+1. updating the context with a raw value (keyword - "result"):

 .. code-block::

     {"result": "x", "result_key": "$.destination"}

-2. renaming a context value
+2. renaming a context value (keyword - "key"):

 .. code-block::

     {"key": "x", "result_key": "$.destination"}

-3. creating a new value using a string template
+3. creating a new value using a string template (key word - "template"):

 .. code-block::

     {"template": "{$.value}{$.another}", "result_key": "$.destination"}

-There are also extra flags ``append`` and ``extend`` which are mutually exclusive which act by updating the destination which is assumed to be a list.
+There are also extra flags ``append`` and ``extend``, which are mutually exclusive, they act by modifying the above major cases, updating a destination which must be a list.
+Extend and append are used with their conventional meanings i.e. extend will concatenate lists and append will add a value to the end of a list.
+As such the result for extend needs to be a list and the result for append needs to be a value.

 Schema
 ------